Musk defends Tesla conference call snub of analysts

-(Reuters) - Tesla Inc (TSLA.O) Chief Executive Officer Elon Musk defended the snub of two Wall Street analysts on a conference call, proclaiming in a tweet on Friday that they “were trying to justify their Tesla short thesis.”
+May 4 (Reuters) - Tesla Inc Chief Executive Officer Elon Musk defended the snub of two Wall Street analysts on a conference call, proclaiming in a tweet on Friday that they “were trying to justify their Tesla short thesis.”

 Musk’s antics on the bizarre call pushed the electric vehicle maker’s shares down on Thursday, with several analysts making scathing comments and at least three brokerages cutting price targets on the stock.